For assistance, please call 1-800-257-4762 or

 - Physical illnesses

 - Screening and, if appropriate, referral for evaluation and/or treatment

 - Consultation for physician health-related concerns

-- Education on physician health-related concerns
+- Education on the program and physician health-related concerns